-As such, BAC is offering a set of recommendations to further strengthen and expand the value of the annual Community Budget Forum.
+BAC is offering the following recommendations to further strengthen and expand the value of the annual Community Budget Forum.
 We hope that these recommendations can be fruitful for planning future budget forums.
 Our recommendations focus on the following three phases: (1) meeting preparation; (2) meeting execution; and (3) meeting follow up.